-As parents we dont want to see our beloved daughters suffer because theyre unfit and cant keep up with the requirements of our modern society.
-At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for young women from Delaware who are on a recovery path.
+As parents we don’t want to see our beloved children suffer because they’re unfit and can’t keep up with the requirements of our modern society.
+At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for teens from Delaware who are on a recovery path.

 We differ from others transitional living programs because we focus on a wide variety of skills to achieve, that can be summarized in these five core principles: healthy living, education, life skills, personal responsibility and social integration.
 Every goal is carefully chosen to fit the individual needs in that particular area.

 Journey Home is a healthcare center that aims to recover these teens beyond the simple cure and give them back to society as young and skillful women, with a real fighting chance for success, and not just as normal approved individuals.

 The Teen Years Explained: The Center for Adolescent Health is a prevention research center committed to assisting urban youth to become healthy and productive adults.
 Their mission is to work with youth and youth related workers.
 This little booklet provides a wealth of information about going through adolescence, the different phases and dimensions of development, and how to go through them as healthy and strong individuals.

 Family & Youth Services Bureau: Family and Youth Service Bureau is an association aimed at helping older adolescents, preventing domestic violence, youth homelessness and pregnancy.
 Its mission is to create a future which is violence-free and healthy and productive for our youth.